WoodhouseA/union_shop/README.md

 ### Key Technologies

 *   **Flutter:** UI Toolkit.
+*   **Firebase Auth:** Secure user authentication.
+*   **Cloud Firestore:** NoSQL cloud database for storing order history.
-*   **Provider:** State management for the shopping cart.
+*   **Provider:** State management for the shopping cart and authentication state.
 *   **GoRouter:** Declarative routing package.
 *   **JSON:** Used for mocking product data.

 ## Known Issues & Limitations

-*   **Mock Data:** The application currently uses local JSON files (`assets/products.json`) to simulate a backend database.
-Changes to products are not persisted.
+*   **Mock Data:** The application uses local JSON files (`assets/products.json`) for product data.
+However, User and Order data are persisted in Firebase.
-*   **Simulated Checkout:** The checkout process is purely visual and does not process actual payments.
+*   **Simulated Checkout:** The checkout process is purely visual and does not process actual payments, though orders are saved to the database.
-*   **Authentication:** The authentication flow is a placeholder and does not connect to a real user database.

 ## Contact Information